mrkkrp/markkarpov.com/post/category-theory-part-1.md

 every value `$a$` in `$A$` (i.e. it should “use” all input values), but not necessarily it should map to all values in `$B$`.
 This may seem obvious, but I want to put it here explicitly, because I found this “rule” useful for understanding some conclusions in the book many times.
-Of course, there can be only one element in codomain corresponding to a given element in domain, because otherwise the whole mapping would be ambiguous.

 At this point it should be clear that category theory is a very abstract thing.
 If we study abstract transformations of abstract objects, then